Pravasi Bharatiya Divas

 Established in 2000, it is sponsored by the Ministry of External Affairs of the Government of India and the Federation of Indian Chambers of Commerce and Industry (FICCI), the Confederation of Indian Industries and the Ministry of Development of North Eastern Region.
 This celebratory event is held from the 8th to the 10th of January every other year in a selected city in India: a forum for issues concerning the Indian Diaspora is organised, and the Pravasi Bharatiya Samman awards are given.

 In 2006, the concept of Overseas Citizen of India (OCI) was launched during the Pravasi Bharatiya Divas convention at Hyderabad on 9 January.

 In 2014, Pravasi Bhartiya Divas was held in New Delhi and was attended by 1,500 delegates from 51 countries.
 President Pranab Mukherjee gave the Pravasi Bharatiya Samman Awards.

 In 2013, 11th Pravasi Bharatiya Divas was held in Kochi from 7–9 January, where the Indo-Canada Chamber of Commerce (ICCC) is organising partner of the summit.
 The President of Mauritius, Rajkeswur Purryag, was the chief guest at the official inaugural session.
 Canadian Minister Jason Kenney became the first individual of non-Indian heritage to address the gathering.

 The 12th Pravasi Bharatiya Divas was held during 7–9 January 2014 at Vigyan Bhawan, New Delhi.
 The Theme for this year was Engaging Diaspora: Connecting Across Generations.

 The 13th Pravasi Bharatiya Divas was held during 7–9 January 2015 at Mahatma Mandir, Gandhinagar, Gujarat.
 The theme for this year was "Apna Bharat, Apna Gaurav".

 The 14th Pravasi Bharatiya Divas, which was supposed to be held during 7–9 January 2016 at New Delhi, was cancelled under the MEA's decision to make the event biennial.

 The 14th Pravasi Bharatiya Divas was held during 7–9 January 2017 at Bengaluru, Karnataka.
 The theme for this year was "Redefining engagement with the Indian diaspora".

-The 15th Pravasi Bharatiya Divas was held during 6–7 January 2018 at Marina Bay Sands, Singapore.
+The 10th Regional Pravasi Bharatiya Divas was held during 6–7 January 2018 at Marina Bay Sands, Singapore.

-The 16th Pravasi Bharatiya Divas was held during 21–23 January 2019 at Varanasi, India.
+The 15th Pravasi Bharatiya Divas was held during 21–23 January 2019 at Varanasi, India.
 The Prime Minister of Mauritius, Pravind Jugnauth, was the guest of honour.